PrimaMateria/blog/primamateria-blog/content/hive/index.md

 {% end %}
 <!-- prettier-ignore-end -->

-Let's look on how the home system and work system are laid out.
+Let's examine how the home system and work system are arranged.

-At home I run NixOS on PC and therefore system must have configured hardware like mouse, monitor, disks, printer, etc. Also at home I use pure NixOS bare metal installation and therefore I need to configure window maanger, sound, graphic, etc.
+At home, I run NixOS on my PC, so the system must have properly configured hardware such as a mouse, monitor, disks, printer, etc. Additionally, since I use a pure NixOS bare metal installation, I need to configure the window manager, sound, graphics, etc.

 <!-- prettier-ignore-start -->
 {% mermaid() %}